rbooska/rbooska.github.io/_posts/2023-05-05-position-independent-code-in-win32.md

 So,

 - **pMessageBoxA** is a function pointer that points to the address of the **MessageBoxA** function.
-- `((int (WINAPI *)(HWND, LPCSTR, LPCSTR, UINT))pMessageBoxA)` is a cast of the function pointer to the appropriate function type.
-In other words, we're telling the compiler that pMessageBoxA is a pointer to a function that returns an int, takes four arguments `(HWND, LPCSTR, LPCSTR, UINT)`, and follows the **WINAPI** calling convention.
+- `((int (WINAPI *)(HWND, LPCSTR, LPCSTR, UINT))pMessageBoxA)` is a cast of the function pointer to the appropriate function type. <br>In other words, we're telling the compiler that pMessageBoxA is a pointer to a function that returns an int, takes four arguments `(HWND, LPCSTR, LPCSTR, UINT)`, and follows the **WINAPI** calling convention.
-- `(NULL, "Hello, World!", "Position Independent Code", MB_OK)` are the arguments we pass to the `MessageBoxA` function. `NULL` is the HWND (the parent window handle, here we don't have a parent window), `"Hello, World!"` is the message to display in the message box, `"Position Independent Code"` is the title of the message box, and `MB_OK` is a flag indicating that the message box should have an `"OK"` button.
+- `(NULL, "Hello, World!", "Position Independent Code", MB_OK)`<br>are the arguments we pass to the `MessageBoxA` function. <br>`NULL` is the HWND (the parent window handle, here we don't have a parent window), `"Hello, World!"` is the message to display in the message box, `"Position Independent Code"` is the title of the message box, and `MB_OK` is a flag indicating that the message box should have an `"OK"` button.

-Putting it all together, we call the `MessageBoxA` function with the supplied arguments using the `pMessageBoxA` function pointer.
-This allows the function to be called **position-independently**.
+Putting it all together, we call the `MessageBoxA` function with the supplied arguments using the `pMessageBoxA` function pointer. <br>This allows the function to be called **position-independently**.